iconify/iconify/packages/utils/readme.md

 ## Documentation

-Documentation is available at [Iconify documentation website](https://docs.iconify.design/tools/utils/).
+Documentation is available at [Iconify documentation website](https://iconify.design/docs/libraries/utils/).

 ## License

 The library is released with MIT license.

-© 2021 - 2022 Vjacheslav Trushkin / Iconify OÜ
+© 2021-PRESENT Vjacheslav Trushkin